goodlancer-org/valera/docs/electric_circuit.rst

 ~~~~~~~~~~~~
 Connect the 6 servos to the servo controller using extension wires.
 Ensure that you connect the data cables to the correct data pins and pay attention to the polarity.
+Follow a logical order when connecting the motors to the servo controller.
+For instance, arrange them from top to bottom and left to right.
+The order would be as follows:

+#.
+Neck
+#.
+Left shoulder
+#.
+Right shoulder
+#.
+Left elbow
+#.
+Right elbow
+#.
+Robot base

 .. image:: images/Electric_Curcuit_Assm/Assm_Servos.jpg